gbeltrao/squidex-docs/04-guides/08-custom-rule-actions.md

 5. It is used to deserialize the json from the API requests.
 6. It is used to serialize and deserialize the rule in the database.

 Therefore it is important that the rule action is serializable.
-We also use the widely adopted Newtonsoft.Json library for that: https://www.newtonsoft.com/json.
+We use the widely adopted Newtonsoft.Json library for that: https://www.newtonsoft.com/json.

 #### About the Icon:

 You have to define the icon as svg content.
+Here are some tipps:

 * Use https://icomoon.io/ to find a free icon and to export it as svg.
 * Use https://jakearchibald.github.io/svgomg/ to minize the svg.